agnsal/ElGamalRedis/README.md

 # ElGamalRedis
 ElGamal encryption system over a Redis communication channel, attacked with Index Calculus Algorithm.

+## How it works
+Alice.py, Bob.py and Eve.py are daemon processes that interact via Redis only:
+-  Bob.py is a process that creates its own public and private keys, publishes the public one, waits for Alice's message and decrypts it.
+-  Eve.py is a sniffer process (Redis channel is public), that uses Index Calculus algorithm to try to solve Discrete Logarithm problems.
+-  Alice.py is a process that reads Bob's public key, encrypts a message and sends it to Bob.py.

 ## How to set up the environment
 1. Install Redis (https://redis.io/):
 ```sh